kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 to a `request` variable containing a `SubjectAccessReview` object in the version specified by `subjectAccessReviewVersion`.

 The code path for enabling the above will only be triggered if the feature flag is enabled until the feature flag is removed and this feature graduates to GA.

 ### Monitoring

 We will add the following 4 metrics:

-1. `apiserver_authorization_step_invocations_total`
+1. `apiserver_authorization_decisions_total`

 This will be incremented on round-trip of an authorizer.
 It will track total authorization decision invocations across the following labels.

 Labels {along with possible values}:
 - `mode` {<authorizer_name>}
-- `decision` {Allow, Deny, NoOpinion}
+- `decision` {Allow, Deny}

 **Note:** Some examples of <authorizer_name>: `RBAC`, `Node`, `ABAC`, `webhook{,_<name>}`.
 If there is only one webhook, there would be no `_<name>` suffix.